-Are you enjoying the lazy days of summer?
-Warm weather can certainly put you in the mindset for relaxing, whether it’s napping in a shady hammock, floating on an inflatable raft in a pool (with sunscreen, of course), or lounging around after breakfast on the porch.
+Are you enjoying the spring weather?
+Warm weather can certainly put you in the mindset for relaxing, whether it’s napping in a shady hammock or lounging around after breakfast on the porch.
 But don’t take the word “lazy” too literally when it comes to your workout.
-Consider exercising in the morning before it gets too hot.
+Consider exercising in the morning before it gets too warm.
 You may find your morning workout so energizing you decide to build it into your schedule year-round.
 Here are a few A.M. workout tips:

 Enjoy a preworkout snack.
 After a night of sleep, you need a little something (not a full breakfast!) before you exercise.
-Enjoying a low-fat or nonfat plain Greek yogurt (sweetened if you like with an all-natural no-calorie sweetener), a handful of nuts, or even a glass of fat-free or 1% milk will make a big difference in how energetic you feel once you get going.
-If you’re on Phase 2, you also have the option of all-natural peanut or almond butter on a slice of whole wheat toast along with some sliced apple.
+On any Phase, have a low-fat or nonfat plain Greek yogurt (sweetened if you like with an all-natural no-calorie sweetener), a handful of nuts, or even a glass of fat-free or 1% milk , or a South Beach Diet Jumpstarts Carb Control snack bar (new for Phase 1).
+Any of these will make a big difference in how energetic you feel once you get going.
+If you’re on Phase 2, you also have the option of all-natural peanut or almond butter on a slice of whole wheat toast along with some sliced apple, or enjoy one of our energizing South Beach Diet Good to Go snack bars.

 Get hydrated!
 Sure, you may need a cup of java to get going but don't skip the water.
 Have a large glass of water when you wake up, and take a water bottle along with you to the gym or park. .